prakash472/github-productivity/README.md

 # Developer Productivity
-This project aims to build a simple report that indicates the productivity of teams (individual engineers/contributors) against a single repository over time.
+Introducing the Developer Productivity project!
+This initiative aims to track and analyze the productivity of teams and individual contributors in a GitHub repository over time.
+By retrieving contributors and commits information, calculating productivity scores, and generating a user-friendly report, this project provides valuable insights for non-technical consumers.
+The Flask backend and React frontend, along with Docker containerization, ensure efficient data collection and deployment.
+While acknowledging limitations and the challenge of quantifying productivity, future enhancements may include additional metrics and cross-repository/team comparisons.
+Overall, this project offers a simple and effective solution for measuring and monitoring developer productivity in GitHub repositories.

 # Objective
 The objective of this project is to collect the data efficiently, ensure accuracy of data over time, and provide usable output to non-technical consumers.